openPMD/openPMD-validator/RELEASING.md

 - Be aware that releases are maintained per branch.

+- Create a GPG signed tag for a new version via `git tag -s` and push it to GitHub.

 - Create a new release through the graphical interface on Github.
+  Important: select the tag you uploaded for it!

 ## Uploading the package to PyPI